moonqqqq/nestjs-oop-codebase/docs/code-rules.md

 ## Domain model's fields start with _(underscore)
 Domain Model's variable's name starts with _(underscore). you can check "user.domain.ts".
 To prevent other developers from using setter, getter on service layer.

+# Test code
+We write test code at least on the service and domain layers.

+The important points are below.
+- We should not test implementation.
+- We should test the result of the function.